 Henry James and Memory Conference

-Applications are invited for the Eccles British Library Writer in Residence Award 2016.
-This award of £20,000 is open to writers resident in the United Kingdom.
+The Eccles Centre at the British Library is delighted to announce that William Atkins, author and editor, and Alison MacLeod, novelist and short story writer, are the joint winners of the 2016 Eccles British Library Writer in Residence Award.
+The award of £20,000 is open to writers resident in the United Kingdom.
 Writers should be working on a non-fiction or fiction full-length book the research for which requires that they make extensive use of the British Library's collections relating to the USA, Canada or the Caribbean.
-The deadline is 31 August.
 Find out more...